At DeLimon, we love our trees and need more of them.

 The Rules of DeLimon require us to obtain permission from the board before removing and/or planting trees.
 Why?
 Because of the close proximity of our houses, the roots of the wrong kind of tree can cause damage to not only your home, but your neighbor’s.
 And certain trees can grow to enormous sizes interfering with your neighbor’s property.
 Finally, some trees are beautiful but not strong (like a Bradford Flowering Pear.)
 Wind can blow them down causing damage.
 Here is a link to Dan Gill’s story in the Time Picayune warning us not to plant a tree that’s too big for its spot.
 NOLA.COM

 How do you get authorization?
 Simple.
-Just send an email to the board, attention Jean Taylor, at DeLimon@cox.net or write a letter and drop it in the green Association mailbox on the wall.
+Just send an email to the Landscape Committee at DelimonPlace@Gmail.com or write a letter and drop it in the black Association mailbox on the wall across from the mailboxes.
 Describe what you want to do, what kind of tree you want to plant, and when.
 The board will respond quickly.
 And to help you, a partial list of trees suitable for DeLimon is in the attachment.

 Trees add beauty to our landscape and attract nature.
 Now is the time to plant them.
 Enjoy!